matecat/xliff-parser/docs/xliffToArray.md

 ### DateRef replacement

-If it's present an `originalData` map, a corresponding `replaced-content` will be generated for every `raw-content`.
+If it's present an `originalData` map for a particular segment, a corresponding `replaced-content` will be generated for every `raw-content`.

 Quick example: